 In all programs, the candidate is prepared to meet the requirements for the appropriate Ohio License.
 The early and middle childhood generalist endorsements are also available.
-Licensure course requirements are available in the Teacher Education Program office or on the Teacher Education Program website).
-In order to meet the requirements for licensure in all programs, it is critical that the candidate begins the professional education sequence during the second semester of the freshman year and scrupulously follows the sequences for the appropriate major, minor and general education requirements.
+Licensure course requirements are available in the Teacher Education Program office or on the Teacher Education Program website.
+In order to meet the requirements for licensure in all programs, it is critical that the candidate begins the professional education sequence during the second semester of the freshman year and scrupulously follows the sequences for the appropriate major, minor and integrative core requirements.

-Field experience begins in the spring semester of the freshman year.
-In order to provide a rich experience, placements are made in varied school and community agency settings.
+Field experience typically begins in the spring semester of the freshman year.
+In order to provide a rich experience, placements are made in varied school and community agency settings and at a variety of levels.
 It is recommended that candidates have access to their own transportation.
-All field experience placements are within a 35-mile radius.
+All field experience placements are typically within a 35-mile radius.